nuta/operating-system-in-1000-lines/website/en/08-exception.md

 Exception is a CPU feature that allows the kernel to handle various events, such as invalid memory access (aka. page faults), illegal instructions, and system calls.

-Exception is like a hardware-assited `try-catch` mechanism in C++ or Java.
+Exception is like a hardware-assisted `try-catch` mechanism in C++ or Java.
 Until CPU encounters the situation where kernel intervention is required, it continues to execute the program.
-The key difference from `try-catch` is that the kernel can resume the exection from the point where the exception occurred, as if nothing happened.
+The key difference from `try-catch` is that the kernel can resume the execution from the point where the exception occurred, as if nothing happened.
 Doesn't it sound like cool CPU feature?

 Exception can also be triggered in kernel mode and mostly they are fatal kernel bugs.
 If QEMU resets unexpectedly or the kernel does not work as expected, it's likely that an exception occurred.
 I recommend to implement an exception handler early to crash gracefully with a kernel panic.
 It's similar to adding an unhandled rejection handler as the first step in JavaScript development.